 Learning the principle that how you do anything is how you do everything is yet another reason that life gets better after 50.

-10. Learning that There Are Healthier Ways to Self-Medicate
+2. The Wisdom to Know that There Are Healthier Ways to Self-Medicate

 Low-level anxiety has become a part of everyday, modern life.